 Design Driven by Nature

-The Renzo Piano Building Workshop, in collaboration with local firm Chong Partners, worked with the Academy to create a design that grows out of the institution's mission, history, and setting.
+The Renzo Piano Building Workshop, in collaboration with local firm Stantec Architecture (formerly Chong Partners), worked with the Academy to create a design that grows out of the institution's mission, history, and setting.
 The new design unifies the Academy's original array of twelve buildings, which were built over eight decades, into a single modern landmark that places a visual and intellectual emphasis on the natural world.

 "With the new Academy, we are creating a museum that is visually and functionally linked to its natural surroundings, metaphorically lifting up a piece of the park and putting a building underneath," says architect Renzo Piano.
 "We are excited to collaborate with the Academy on a project in which design and mission are so seamlessly integrated.
 Through sustainable architecture and innovative design we are adding a vital new element to Golden Gate Park and expressing the Academy's dedication to environmental responsibility."